Refractometer: Influence of temperature

 Temperature has a very important influence on the refractive index measurement.
 Therefore, the temperature of the prism and the temperature of the sample have to be controlled with high precision.
 There are several subtly-different designs for controlling the temperature; but there are some key factors common to all, such as high-precision temperature sensors and Peltier devices to control the temperature of the sample and the prism.
 The temperature control of these devices should be designed so that the variation in sample temperature is small enough that it will not cause a detectable refractive-index change.

 External water baths were used in the past but are no longer needed.

+Applications

+The refractive index and the specific gravity (density) of a solution both vary with the concentration of its solutes.